MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 ## 📈 Dashboard Pages

-The report is structured across **two pages**, each designed for a distinct audience and decision layer.
+The report spans **two pages**, each targeting a distinct audience and decision layer.

 ---